Celeste

 Local open space investments she championed unlocked additional state and federal funding, delivering lasting results for the Wasatch Back.

-From protecting working farms to ensuring housing policy reflects local reality, these are the issues that define this race.
+From protecting working farms and open space preservation to ensuring housing policy reflects local reality and championing local control, these are the core issues that define Celeste's campaign for Utah House District 59.

 Protecting Farms, Open Spaces & Community Character